 Dosage of Buspar for anxiety

-Buspar tablets are available in dosages of 5 mg, 7.5 mg, 10 mg, 15 mg, and 30 mg.
+Buspar tablets are available in 5 mg, 7.5 mg, 10 mg, 15 mg, and 30 mg.
 To begin with, a daily dosage of 15 mg is advised.
-A 7.5 mg pill is usually taken twice a day, whereas a 5 mg tablet is given three times daily.
-However, you must follow your provider’s directions for how much to take and when to take it.
+A 7.5 mg pill is usually taken twice daily, whereas a 5 mg tablet is given thrice daily.
+However, you must follow your provider’s directions for how much and when to take it.

-Your doctor may increase your dose by 5 mg every three to four days to ensure you get the optimal results.
-If you require a lesser dose of the drug, Buspar tablets are occasionally marked so that you may split them into two or three pieces.
+Your doctor may increase your dose by 5 mg every three to four days to ensure you get optimal results.
+If you require a lesser amount of the drug, Buspar tablets are occasionally marked so you may split them into two or three pieces.

 A dosage of 15mg to 30mg works well for most people.
-The maximum daily dose should not be more than 60 mg.
-Doses for the elderly, children and adolescents, and persons with liver or renal disorders may differ.
+The maximum daily dose should be at most 60 mg.
+Amounts for the elderly, children and adolescents, and persons with liver or renal disorders may differ.

 Buspar has a greater efficacy when taken with meals.
 However, you can take it with or without meals, but you must take it regularly one way or the other, and you must take your doses at the same times every day.
 Buspar will only function if it is taken regularly and consistently.

 Always follow your doctor’s instructions and the directions on the information sheet that comes with your pills while taking your prescription.
 If you forget to take a dosage, take it as soon as you remember.
-If your next dosage is approaching, omit the missed dose and carry on with your usual dosing regimen.
+If your next dosage is approaching, omit the missed dose and continue your usual dosing regimen.

 Do not double your dose to make up for a missing one since this might lead to a Buspar overdose.
-Overdosing on a drug can result in a medical emergency, as well as a negative impact on your body’s processes.
+Overdosing on a drug can result in a medical emergency and a negative impact on your body’s processes.
 In that case, see your doctor right away.